jasjahan/CSC780-FinalProject-CherryPick/readme.md

 - Multiple players shall be competing.
 - The language used shall be localized.

-> For more details on prototyping in Figma see the pdf file.
+> For more details on prototyping in Figma & used resources see the "CSC780 Milestones Document" file.